9 Effective Communication Techniques Everyone Should Know About

 Marketing would create more awareness; sales would win more deals; support would make happier customers; development would collaborate more effectively.
 Not to mention the overall boost in morale that'd flow from better communication in our private relationships.

-So if communication skills are so valuable across the board, why do we invest so little in improving them?
+So if effective communication skills are so valuable across the board, why do we invest so little in developing them?
 Maybe we're just tired of hearing generic tips like "become a better listener."

 The following 9 communication techniques can be practically applied today – whether you're writing an email to a customer, making a sale over the chat, or trying to win an argument with your spouse.